go-rel/rel/docs/crud.md

 To delete a record in rel, simply pass the record to be deleted.

-> REL will automatically apply soft-delete if `DeletedAt time.Time` field exists in a struct.
+?> REL will automatically apply soft-delete if `DeletedAt time.Time` field exists in a struct.
 To query soft-deleted records, use `rel.Unscoped(true)` when querying.

+?> REL will not automatically delete all associations, to enable application level cascade deletes, you can pass `rel.Cascade(true)` mutator.

 <!-- tabs:start -->